Help us match you with local pros in your area

 Ductwork Cleaning | $404-$1,011 |

-Choose an HVAC company with well-trained technicians who have appropriate licensing and experience.
-In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
+Choose an HVAC company with highly trained technicians who have proper licensing and experience.
+HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled on a state-by-state basis.
+All other licensing requirements are handled at the state level.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
-All contractors are required to have four years of experience and to be bonded.
+All contractors must have four years of experience and be bonded.
 Contractors with employees must also meet insurance requirements.
-You should also read reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Choose a company with glowing reviews and reports of great customer experiences.
+Always check a provider's reviews and complaints with organizations such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
+Look for a a company with positive reviews and a history of good customer service.

-Make sure you know the details of any project before starting.
-When getting HVAC repairs, have your provider list which parts require replacement and why.
-Confirm that your technician will clean and test your system after the repair to ensure that everything works.
-When replacing your HVAC, request that the company explain the new estimated installation time, energy efficiency, model, brand, and features.
-Before work starts, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Always make sure you know the details of a planned project.
+For HVAC repairs, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test your system after repairs are completed to ensure that it’s working properly.
+When replacing your HVAC, ask the provider to explain the new estimated installation time, energy efficiency, model, brand, and features.
+Before signing paperwork, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-You should have your HVAC system inspected about twice a year.
-At the time of the inspection, your technician will inform you if any services are required.
-You should also schedule an inspection if you notice new issues such as leaks, unusual smells, or strange noises.
+You should have your HVAC system inspected about twice annually.
+After completing their inspection, your technician will inform you what services are needed.
+You should also call a technician if you notice new issues such as unusual smells, leaks, or strange noises.
 If your system has ductwork, you should have it inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to avoid letting cool air escape.
+Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Desert Hot Springs, you may be able to make do with a lower-capacity furnace.

-Your HVAC company may have financing options via a third-party lender, or you may be able to obtain a loan on your own.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.
+Your HVAC company may provide financing options via a third-party lender, or you might be able to obtain a loan on your own.
+It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.